Minyambuta: History

-Two stockmen, Jim Brown and Jack Wells, employed by the squatter George Gray at Cobungra near Mt Hotham visited in 1851 the Bogong High Plains in search of fresh pastures in 1851.
-Within the decade, stock were being regularly driven into these tribal lands to graze there.
+In establishing the Buffalo area as a heifer station, the pastoralist George Faithfull made no secret of the fact he had his convict workers shoot the indigenous landowners, at least 60 being killed in retribution for the killing of four stockmen and the loss of some livestock.
+One of his employees later put the figure at close to 300.
+The first to reach the Buffalo high plain, by mid-century, were James and John Manfield, who saw evidence of prior indigenous occupation but no aboriginals.
+Two stockmen, Jim Brown and Jack Wells, employed by the squatter George Gray at Cobungra near Mt Hotham also visited the Bogong High Plains in search of fresh pastures in 1851.
+Within the decade, stock were being regularly driven into these former tribal lands to graze there.